Make your own free website on Tripod.com

 -ACF 3-bay Covered Hopper (Marked as "Pre 1971" on the box).
 This works very close for PC(ex PRR) Class ________

 -60' PS auto parts double door box car (main difference with the style of these cars are the bottom side sills, compared to Walthers 60' auto parts box).
-This box is very close to the X___ built by PS for PC in the 19___, but the double doors should be changed to a different PS door styles- (1) 6ft & (1) 10ft size, per side.
+This boxcar is very close to the X___ built by PS for PC in the 19___, but the double doors should be changed to different PS door styles- (1) 6ft & (1) 10ft size, per side.

 *INCORRECT: